shaiky25/search_algorithms_vis/README.md

 - **Breadth-First Search (BFS) Visualization**: Step-by-step visualization of BFS traversal on a graph
 - **Hill Climbing Search Visualization**: Interactive demonstration of hill climbing algorithm with common problem scenarios
+- **Blocks World Problem Visualization**: Interactive demonstration of AI planning with block stacking and rearrangement
 - **Interactive Controls**: Navigate through algorithm steps with Previous/Next buttons
 - **Real-time State Display**: See the current queue, visited nodes, and algorithm state
 - **Educational Descriptions**: Each step includes explanations of what the algorithm is doing